The Daily 5 Literacy Framework: A Guide to Best Practices

 “Word Work” can provide excellent practice of manipulating words and developing language skills, but when involving enticing materials, it can also quickly descend into anarchy.
 Incorporate a variety of “Word Work” activities that motivate students to stay on task.

 Using Reading Eggs, students can practice phonics skills, content vocabulary, and sight words in a game-based environment.
 Leveled activities align content to individualized ability levels, while Golden Egg rewards entice students to stay motivated.
 Reading Eggspress similarly provides an English skills area for students to practice more complex spelling patterns while earning redeemable rewards.

 Looking for additional tips to make use of the Daily 5 framework in your classroom?
 Interested in learning more about Edmentum’s engaging online programs for early literacy?
-Explore Reading Eggs and Reading Eggspress!
+Explore Reading Eggs, Reading Eggspress, and Fast Phonics!!